-- 148 In nowadays industry, an extensive range of tools and software for data analysis exists.
-Some - well-known and established examples are the software library Pandas for Python [21], Power - BI [22], the Statistics and Machine Learning Toolbox of MATLAB [®] [23] or the open platform - 151 KNIME [24].
-All the mentioned solutions are powerful tools for data analysis and offer a broad - 152 spectrum of algorithms. - Within the concept of PIA, the focus lies on time-continuous data, but potential users can - implement every ML tool or algorithm that suits their use case and data into M3, starting from - traditional approaches like feature extraction, selection and classification/regression to modern approaches like deep learning with neural networks.
+In nowadays industry, an extensive range of tools and software for data analysis exists.
+Some well-known and established examples are the software library Pandas for Python [21], Power BI [22], the Statistics and Machine Learning Toolbox of MATLAB [®] [23] or the open platform KNIME [24].
+All the solutions mentioned are powerful data analysis tools and offer a broad approaches like deep learning with neural networks.
 However, it could be shown by Goodarzi 156 et al. [36] that traditional approaches could perform similar to modern approaches while being 157 less complex and have a higher interpretability.
-To cope with the heterogeneous data sources in 158 industrial application, especially as an inexperienced user, a set of different feature extraction and 159 selection methods can be beneficial [37].
-For the implementation of PIA within this study the 160 authors use the existing automated ML toolbox for time-continuous data of Dorst et al. [6]and 161 Schneider et al. [7].
+To cope with the heterogeneous data sources in 158 industrial applications, especially as an inexperienced user, a set of different feature extraction 159 and selection methods can be beneficial [37].
+For the implementation of PIA within this study, 160 the authors use the existing automated ML toolbox for time-continuous data of Dorst et al. [6] and 161 Schneider et al. [7].
 This toolbox automatically tests different combinations of feature extraction 162 and feature selection methods with linear discriminant analysis and Mahalanobis distance as the 163 classifier.
-In this automated ML toolbox, five complementary feature extraction methods are 164 combined with three feature selection methods, as shown with their corresponding literature 165 in Figure 3.
-A 10-fold cross-validation automatically determines the best of the resulting 15 166 combinations, by ranking the combinations according to their resulting cross-validation error on 167 the test data [38], [39].
-Due to the different focus of each algorithm (shown in Figure 3), the 168 toolbox could achieve good results in a broad application range ([37], [40]).
-169

-170 Users can perform a first ML analysis with the toolbox by running five lines of code:
+This automated ML toolbox combines five complementary feature extraction methods 164 with three feature selection methods, as shown with their corresponding literature in Figure 3.
+165 A 10-fold cross-validation automatically determines the best of the resulting 15 combinations 166 by ranking the combinations according to their resulting cross-validation error on the test data 167 [38], [39].
+Due to the different focus of each algorithm (shown in Figure 3), the toolbox could 168 achieve good results in a broad application range ([37], [40]).
+169 Users can perform a first ML analysis with the toolbox by running five lines of code: 170 171 addPaths: %Adds folders and subfolders to the path 172